agentrickard/domain/README.txt

 This screen is split into two sections.

   1. Default domain settings
-  These elements define the "root" domain for your site.
+  These elements define the 'root' domain for your site.
 In the event that a user tries to access an invalid domain, this domain will be used.

   -- Primary domain name